Package swingtree

 public final UIForTable<T> withModel(Buildable<BasicTableModel> dataModelBuilder)

 Use this to set a table model.
 The provided argument is a builder object whose build method will be called for you instead of having to call the build method on the builder object yourself.
+The preferred way of setting a table model is through the withModel(Configurator) which exposes a fluent builder API for binding the table model to a data source without any boilerplate code.

 Parameters: